frandiox/OnsenUI-Memo-App/README.md

 # OnsenUI Memo App

+A tutorial about how to develop this application can be found in [the blog of Onsen UI](http://onsen.io/ "OnsenUI"), as well as in the author's blog, in [English](http://frandiox.com/onsen-ui-hybrid-mobile-applications/) and [Spanish](http://frandiox.com/onsen-ui-aplicaciones-moviles-hibridas/).

 This is a simple Memo application for [OnsenUI](http://onsen.io/ "OnsenUI") that includes examples of the following [components](http://onsen.io/guide/components.html "OnsenUI components"):
 * [ons-navigator]
 * [ons-toolbar]